DominikHil/ThesisInformation/README.md

 - Citations should follow a consistent citation style (LaTeX + BibTeX).

 ### Handing in the Thesis
-Please refer to [Wo und wie gebe ich meine Bachelor- oder Masterarbeit ab?](https://uni-tuebingen.de/de/268383#c2073306) for specific instructions on handing in your thesis. **Most importantly, you need to hand in the pdf of your Thesis to your respective Prüfungssekretariat by mail before your deadline.** Additionally, you need to hand in a printed version of your thesis with "Schwarze Klebebindung" since professor generally requires this.
+- Please refer to [Wo und wie gebe ich meine Bachelor- oder Masterarbeit ab?](https://uni-tuebingen.de/de/268383#c2073306) for specific instructions on handing in your thesis.
+- **Most importantly, you need to hand in the pdf of your Thesis to your respective Prüfungssekretariat by mail before your deadline.**
+-  Additionally, you need to hand in two printed versions (one for the professor and one for me) of your thesis with "Schwarze Klebebindung" since professor generally requires this.
+-  The deadline for Prüfungssekretariat is binding. **Make sure you know what you should submit to them and when.**
+-  The printed versions for professor and me can be provided in the week after your submission deadline. **Clarify with us first!**

 ### Printing
 You may print your thesis on one of our printers for free.
 You then only need to bind it at a copy shop ("Schwarze Klebebindung" is required, don't forget the cover & back).